Oscar Solis: Priesthood

-Solis was ordained a priest of the Diocese of Cabanatuan in the Philippines by Bishop Vicente Posada Reyes on April 28, 1979 in San Jose.Between 1979 and 1984, he served in his diocese as rector of the minor seminary, secretary of the priests senate, school chaplain, and director of vocations.
+Solis was ordained a priest of the Diocese of Cabanatuan in the Philippines by Bishop Vicente Posada Reyes on April 28, 1979, at the San Jose Cathedral in San Jose.
+Between 1979 and 1984, he served in his diocese as rector of the minor seminary, secretary of the priests senate, school chaplain, and director of vocations.
+Solis immigrated to the United States in 1984 and served for four years as parish vicar at Saint Rocco Parish in Union City, New Jersey, in the Archdiocese of Newark.

-Solis emigrated to the United States in 1984 and served for four years as parish vicar at Saint Rocco Parish in Union City, New Jersey, in the Diocese of Newark.He relocated to Louisiana and was incardinated in, or transferred to, the Diocese of Houma-Thibodaux on June 17, 1992.
-Solis held several parish posts in the diocese between 1988 and 2003, including rector of the St. Joseph Co-Cathedral Parish in Thibodaux, Louisiana.
+Solis relocated to Louisiana in 1988 to serve as associate pastor at St. Joseph Co-Cathedral in Thibodaux.
+He was incardinated in, or transferred to, the Diocese of Houma-Thibodaux on June 17, 1992.
+That same year, the diocese assigned Solis as pastor of Our Lady of Prompt Succor Church in Golden Meadow, Louisiana.
+After six years at Our Lady, Solis was appointed as pastor at St. Joseph Co-Cathedral and St. Luke the Evangelist Parish in Thibodaux.

 Auxiliary Bishop of Los Angeles

-On December 11, 2003, Pope John Paul II appointed Solis as titular bishop of Urci and as an auxiliary bishop of the Archdiocese of Los Angeles.
-He was consecrated bishop by Cardinal Roger Mahony at the Cathedral of our Lady of the Angels in Los Angelese on February 10, 2004.
+On December 11, 2003, Pope John Paul II appointed Solis as titular bishop of Urci and as an auxiliary bishop of Los Angeles.
+He was consecrated bishop by Cardinal Roger Mahony at the Cathedral of Our Lady of the Angels in Los Angeles on February 10, 2004, with Bishops Sam Jacobs, and Charles Jarrell serving as co-consecrators.
 Solis said at the time that he was familiar with Spanish, but he was out of practice speaking it.

-In Los Angeles, Solis headed of a council focusing on minority issues as episcopal vicar for ethnic ministry from 2004 to 2009.
+In Los Angeles, Solis served as episcopal vicar for ethnic ministry from 2004 to 2009.
 He chaired and was later a member of the diocese Subcommittee on Asian and Pacific Affairs.
-He was an organizer of the first National Assembly of Filipino Priests in the U.S. in November 2011.
+He was an organizer of the first National Assembly of Filipino Priests in the United States in November 2011.
 He has held several positions with the United States Conference of Catholic Bishops.